Two-Week Portugal Road Trip, with Stopovers in Spain and France

 11th Day: Salamanca Spain

-Our hotel NH Salamanca is near the centre of the old town.
-It took us about 10 minutes from our hotel to the top attraction, Plaza Mayor.
-Next to the square is another attraction, Iglesia de San Martín de Tours.
-The city is big and you could hire a local guide to discover the city’s hidden gems and also help you experience this popular destination like a real local.
+Our accommodation, NH Salamanca, was conveniently located near the centre of the old town, just a 10-minute walk from the top attraction, Plaza Mayor.
+Adjacent to the square, we discovered another interesting site, Iglesia de San Martín de Tours.
+Salamanca is a sizable city, and for a more in-depth exploration, one could consider hiring a local guide to uncover hidden gems and experience this popular destination like a true local.

-In the old town, we found several shops selling local air-cured hams.
-As cured-ham lovers, we spent quite a while to select two big packs of hams.
-But things got messed up, and we forgot to pack them with us the next day when we checked out.
+Wandering through the old town, we found several shops offering local air-cured hams.
+Being enthusiasts of cured ham, we spent quite some time selecting two generous packs.
+Unfortunately, things took a turn when we forgot to pack them with us the next day upon checking out.

 Plaza Mayor in Salamanca; Stopover during the The Two-Week Road Trip to Portugal